syednuman42/Syed-Numan-Portfolio/README.md

 ![](https://github.com/syednuman42/Syed-Numan-Portfolio/blob/main/Project4/images/gdp%20vs%20region.png?raw=true)

-We can see that two regions (north america and western europe) in the world are way higher than the others
+It can seen that two regions (north america and western europe) in the world are way higher than the others

-The black bar represents standard deviation.
-In north america, the deviation is large because the United States is a huge outlier with a high GDP per capita
+**The black bar represents standard deviation.
+In north america, the deviation is large because the United States is a huge outlier with a high GDP per capita**

 Scatterplot showing the relationship between Phones per 1000 people and the GDP per Capita colored by Region: